TheHammerHQ/hammer/packages/hargs/README.md

  */
 ```

+# 🧦 Looking For Contributors

+We are looking for contributors to actively work on Hammer and to contribute to the repos.
+There is still lots of work to do.
+If you are interested in contributing, please join our [Discord server](https://338.rocks/discord).
+(There will be a surprise for early contributors!)

-# License
+# 🔑 License

 Copyright © 2023 [Barış DEMİRCİ](https://github.com/barbarbar338).

 Distributed under the [GPL-3.0](https://www.gnu.org/licenses/gpl-3.0.html) License.
 See `LICENSE` for more information.

-# Contributing
+# 🧦 Contributing

+This repo is open for #hacktoberfest.
 Feel free to use GitHub's features.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/my-feature`)